Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How is fulvestrant given and how often?
+How is fulvestrant given, and who administers it?

-What are common side effects of fulvestrant?
+What are common side effects I should know about?

-How should fulvestrant be stored and handled during travel?
+How should fulvestrant be stored before use?